Abir-Tx/Ghosty-web/docs/README.md

 # Ghosty Web

+> **NB**: The organization is no more alive hence the project is dead now.
+Some API fetching links does not work as the organization has been deleted.
+You might fetch and change the API endpoints to make changes for other organization as this project might be a good template but as of now the project is dead.

 ![Web capture_16-8-2022_224943_localhost-By-Mushfiqur-Rahman-Abir](https://user-images.githubusercontent.com/28858998/184935199-6c663c08-7e64-48bb-b5f4-a6043e2f8552.jpeg)

 The official web development repository for **Ghosty Organization** - A GitHub organization of developers to build bots, apps & other cool stuffs.
 The website is built using **ReactJS** and is hosted on https://ghostydevs.vercel.app